crosenfrisk/coding-quiz-challenge/README.md

 *Update 2/16/22: Local storage is still an area that I struggle with.
 It has been almost a month since my last work on this project.
 I am submitting what I have with the hope that I can still get help from my tutor to complete the last leg of this project with regard to the high score page.*

+** Update 2/19/22: Local storage fixed!
+High score page dynamically generates and loads stored scores, added function to clear high scores and option to return to main page. **

 ### What I Enjoyed

 I enjoyed using Bootstrap for the first time and liked setting up my hmtl pages.
 I decided to use multiple pages rather than hiding and then revealing elements via CSS because it lead to a clearer back-end experience for me as the developer.
-Each page had its purpose.
+Each page had its own purpose.

 Initially I created three html pages: `index.html ` was the landing page where the user could see they had options to either `Start Game!` or `View High Scores` and be directed to the respective pages. `quiz.html` stored the html layout for the quiz with vertical button elements and the timer in the nav section, while `highscores.html` was simply for viewing/storing user input *initials* along with score.

 *Update 2/16/22: After I learned about dynamically generating divs, I did away with the three pages and their links, and simply used `index.html` to display the landing page, quiz, and then high score page.*
 ### Credits

-During the initial creation phase of this project, I had help from Google, W3Schools, MDN, and classmates Colin and @Kyler-McLachlan (GitHub username).
+🎉 During the initial creation phase of this project, I had help from Google, W3Schools, MDN, and classmates Colin @soundproofboot and @Kyler-McLachlan (GitHub username).
 I also received general feedback from Manon of AskBCS, and Harrison our class TA.

-*Update 2/16/22: My second iteration of the project involved creating a new white board to detail the flow of the project. @AndrewRosenfrisk discussed the importance of parameters with me and was a good listener any time I got stuck.*
+🎉 *Update 2/16/22: My second iteration of the project involved creating a new white board to detail the flow of the project. @AndrewRosenfrisk discussed the importance of parameters with me and was a good listener any time I got stuck.*

+🎉 *Update 2/19/22: Lilo Valdez gave me feedback regarding local storage which helped me complete this project.*

 ![new white board](assets/images/whiteboard2.jpg)